DannyRH27/DannyDash/README.md

 The Logistics Dispatch System is implemented using Google's Geocoding, Distance Matrix, and Maps Javascript APIs. <br/><br/>
 First, the Geocoding API will take the current user's address and the destination store address and return latitude/longitude coordinates for both. <br/><br/>
-Next, the store coordinates are set as the origin and the user's coordinates are set as the destination in the Distance Matric API inputs and will return, duration and distance. <br/><br/>
+Next, the store coordinates are set as the origin and the user's coordinates are set as the destination in the Distance Matric API inputs and will return duration and distance. <br/><br/>
-Finally, the Maps Javascript API will initialize an instance of Google Maps and use the coordinates to create two markers on the map.
+Finally, the Maps Javascript API will find the DOM element with the id of "order-map", initialize an instance of Google Maps, and use the coordinates to create two markers on the map.
 ETA will be calculated by manipulating the returned duration and incrementing it with a DateTime Object.
 ```
   calculateDispatchDistance(order) {
     const { updateOrder } = this.props;